tinymce/tinymce-docs/get-started/customize-ui.md

 If you are going to roll your own skins, the name of the skin should match the name of the folder within the skins directory (typically `tinymce/js/skins`).
 If the specified skin is not found, TinyMCE will not load.

 > Pro tip.
 A lot of developers confuse the difference between TinyMCE themes and skins.
-You'll often see the term "theme" used when they really mean "skin".
-So in the wild some TinyMCE themes are really skins.
-Confused ..?
+You'll often see the term "theme" used by developers when they really mean "skin".
+In the wild some TinyMCE themes are really skins.

 ### Changing editor height and width